kzamojcin/personal_template/notes/stepByStepHowToCreateAbasicTemplate.md

 Telling the browser what size of our img is works well if the img is going to be displayed at 100% of window width.

 In other cases we need to add an attribute called "sizes" and specify (max)width at which specific img is going to be displayed.
+**Real fun thing is**, that we can use media queries inside of sizes attribute !

+Below, in the "Same" example we can see a use of sizes attribute with media query.
+It says that for screens with min-width 970px and higher, img is going to have a max width of 976px, for screens lower than that media query ( < 970px ) img is having 100vw ( 100% of viewpor twidth of the device )

 ```
 Different